craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Northern Conflicts, c.105af.md

 ## Second Battle for the Centers
 #### 105/08/05 -

 Chapter Rectio leads the Arthurian forces into the Second Battle for the Centers in the Autumn, with the tactical aim of crippling the Church's harvest-stores before the Winter comes to slow the war.
-Accompanying the Chapter Rectio were the 23rd and 24th Volunteer Companies and the Cenvan 3rd Ranger Company
+Accompanying the Chapter Rectio were the 23rd, 24th, and 25th Volunteer Companies and the Cenvan 3rd Ranger Company.

 ## Winter Still